Charge Schedule Optimization and Infrastructure Planning for Solar-Integrated Electric Bus Transit Systems: Scenario-based Charge Scheduling Problem

 \subsection{Benders' Decomposition}

-The formulation discussed previously in \eqref{eqn:objective}--\eqref{eqn:auxvar} has a two-stage structure in which the contracted grid capacity, solar-powered BESS capacity, the area of solar panels, and the energy levels of the BESS that needs to be maintained at the start and end of operations are decided in the first stage.
+Benders’ decomposition is particularly suited to our formulation due to the clear separation between first-stage infrastructure decisions and scenario-specific operational subproblems with a block-diagonal structure.
+In contrast, other decomposition methods or column generation are more effective for path-based VSP formulations and are not naturally aligned with our CSP framework.
+The formulation discussed previously in \eqref{eqn:objective}--\eqref{eqn:auxvar} has a two-stage structure in which the contracted grid capacity, solar-powered BESS capacity, the area of solar panels, and the energy levels of the BESS and buses at the start of operations are decided in the first stage.
 Fine-grained charging decisions are made in the second stage, adapting to the scenario-specific GTI and temperature values.
 The constraints for this problem can be represented using \eqref{eq:benders}, which has a block diagonal shape with non-overlapping blocks for each scenario, except for the first-stage variables that appear in every scenario.

 Benders' decomposition or the L-shaped method is ideal for improving the tractability of two-stage recourse models, especially when the number of scenarios is high \citep{BirgLouv97}.
 In this approach, one creates a \textit{restricted main/parent problem} containing only constraints with first-stage variables.
 The objective for the restricted main problem includes the long-term variables and a term for each \textit{sub-problem} or \textit{child problem}, which indicates the current assessment (or a lower bound) of the sub-problem's objective.
 A solution to the restricted main problem allows us to fix the first-stage decisions, which results in an independent sub-problem for each scenario.
 However, a scenario-specific sub-problem might not be feasible for the current values of the first-stage variables.
 In such a case, one can use duality theory to obtain a feasibility cut from the sub-problem and add it to the restricted main problem.
 Alternatively, the main problem's assessment of the objective function value of the scenario-specific sub-problem could be less than the actual objective value of the sub-problem.
 In this case, we add an optimality cut from the sub-problem to the restricted main problem.
 The method iteratively solves the restricted main problem and the sub-problems until the main problem does not lead to a feasibility or an optimality cut from any sub-problem.